Republican Party presidential debates: 2015–2016

 There were 12 debates held between the candidates for the Republican nomination for the 2016 United States presidential election.
 The first debate was held on August 6, 2015 and the final debate was on March 10, 2016.
 Due to the large pool of candidates, some debates were split into a primary debate and a secondary debate.
 Seventeen candidates participated in at least one debate.
 Four candidates were invited to every debate: Ted Cruz, John Kasich, Marco Rubio, and Donald Trump.
 Of these, three candidates participated in every debate (Trump declined to participate in the January 28, 2016 debate in Des Moines, Iowa).

-2019-2020
+2019–2020

 Because Donald Trump was running for re-election, the Republican National Committee did not schedule any debates for the 2020 Republican Party presidential primaries.
 However, private organizations held three debates among Trump's challengers, none of which Trump attended.
 Joe Walsh and Bill Weld participated in all three debates, and Mark Sanford participated in two debates before suspending his campaign.
 Walsh and Weld eventually suspended their campaigns as well.

+2023–2024

+Florida Governor Ron DeSantis and former Ambassador to the United Nations Nikki Haley were the only two candidates to attend every debate.
+Trump eventually secured the nomination, despite not participating in any of them.